janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 The HTTP 1.1 protocol supports compressing request and response bodies, which decreases network resource usage, with the cost of increased CPU usage needed for (de)compressing.
-This can improve speed when transferring large amounts of data, if the request/response bodies compress well.
+This can improve speed when transferring large amounts of data, depending on how well the request/response bodies compress.

 Http.rb has support for automatically compressing ("deflating") request bodies: